X01XX/UES-Forth/README.md

 One of a region's corners may be better to keep than another, to be part of a corner cluster.
 Placeholder regions suppress anchors in overlapped parts of defining regions, since an anchor cannot be in more than one region.

-After corners are established and tested, some data accumulated in the process can be deleted.
+After corners are established and tested, accumulated data, not part of the final corners, can be deleted.
-The corners are the most data-efficent way to describe the regions, based on my experience.
+The corners are the most data-efficient way to describe the regions, based on my experience.
 There may be an opportunity for a mathematical proof here, but I don't have that talent.

 Understanding is tenuous at first, then improves with more data, selected judiciously to find/test corners, like IRL.
-Poor selection of data, or inability to select, can still result in understanding, it takes longer, requires more data.
+Poor selection of data, or inability to select, can still result in improved understanding, it requires more time, data input, and data storage, to haphazardly discover corners.
 </pre>